-Title: Advice on sector dialogues to implement the National Action Plan for Business and Human Rights (NAP)
+Title: Sector dialogues to support implementation of the National Action Plan on Business and Human Rights

 Commissioned by: German Federal Ministry of Labour and Social Affairs (BMAS)

 Overall term: 2018 to 2021